17 Of Brisbane’s Most Romantic Restaurants For Your Next Date Night

 Image credit: Mr Vain | Facebook

-This dimly lit Valley spot oozes romantic vibes and sophistication, with just a touch of retro charm (and maybe some BDSM from the chain link dividers) thrown in.
-Hidden down a laneway off Ann Street, Mr Vain features a small bar area where you can grab a drink before you sit down to a feast of pan-Asian flavours—the cocktail list is as creative as the food menu.
+This dimly lit Valley spot oozes romantic vibes and sophistication, with just a touch of retro charm thrown in.
+Hidden down a laneway off Ann Street, Mr Vain features a small bar area where you can grab a drink before you sit down to a feast of pan-Asian flavours, alongside a cocktail list that is just as creative as the food menu.
 But for us, the love fest starts with their potato and goat's curd potstickers, stracciatella with fried bread and smoked lamb ribs with red vinegar caramel.

 Donna Chang